Skip to main content

 The best make-up brands for darker skin

-Researcher Leah Gordon, looks at how easy it is for people of colour to use the websites of popular UK make-up brands and what selection of shades they offer for non-white skin tones.
+We look at which makeup brands offer variety in their products for darker skin.
+And researcher Leah Gordon looks at how easy it is for people of colour to use the websites of popular UK makeup brands and what selection of shades they offer for non-white darker skin tones.

 Leah Gordon